3DMBDP/3D_Drone_Reconstruction/README.md

 ```
 	python utils/bundler.py
 ```
-Note that it should be the right path of bundler.py, and the script to integrate them will be uploaded
+Note that it should be the right path of bundler.py, and the script to integrate them will be uploaded.

+## Unet

+We implemented a Unet model to segment out tower from images with complex background.
+130 masks were manually created and augmented.
+Images were rotated flipped and blurred to increase dataset size.

+Total images: 4000

+Total masks (labels): 4000

+Training loss: 0.2660

+Training accuracy: 88.44%

+Validation loss: 0.2744

+Validation accuracy: 87.84%

+Test accuracy: 87.93%